ychalier/transflow/USAGE.md

 ## Live Visualization

 If the `-o` argument is omitted, ie. no output file is provided, a window will show processed frames as they are produced.
 The window can be closed by pressing the ESC key.
 This allows for checking an output before going all-in on a one hour render.

+If the `-o` argument is specified, you can still preview the output by setting the `-po, --preview-output` flag.

 ## Interrupting Processing